mdfw/socialnotsocial/README.md

-# App: Social not social
+Social, not Social
 ## Description
-Private blogging site where users can post a status message and then send it to Facebook and or to multiple email addresses at the same time.
+Private blogging site where users can post a status message and then send it to Facebook and or to multiple email addresses.

 ## Features
 * React(ES6) & Redux based SPA application